 The charming province of Puerto Plata is located on the northern coast of the Dominican Republic and boasts 80 km of beaches.
 The Puerto Plata region is the country’s most popular destination for active travelers who want to move freely and unconstrained in an environment of environmentally friendly tourism and adventure, infected by the Dominican joie de vivre.
 The city center of Puerto Plata is known for its many Victorian-style villas from the end of the 19th and beginning of the 20th century.
 From the top of Isabel De Torres, which can be reached by cable car, you can enjoy a breathtaking view of the city.
-A great idea for a Dominican Republic round trip.
+A great idea for a Trips to Dominican Republic.

 Puerto Plata landmarks